Explore Upcoming Workshops Near You and Ignite Your Passion for Innovation. Reserve a Seat today!

 Now that your child has a basic understanding of HTML and CSS, it’s time to start teaching them how to use these skills to create their web pages.

-1. Start with the basics: Start by introducing the basic concepts of HTML and CSS, such as what they are, their purpose, and how they work.
+1. Start with the basics: Begin by introducing the basic concepts of HTML and CSS, such as what they are, their purpose, and how they work.

-3. Break it down into smaller parts: HTML and CSS can be overwhelming for kids, so break it down into smaller parts and teach them one concept at a time.
+3. Break it down to smaller parts: HTML and CSS can be really overwhelming for kids, so break it down into smaller parts and teach them one concept at a time.
 Start with simple tags and attributes and gradually introduce more complex concepts.

 Benefits of learning HTML and CSS